ibra9kadabrah/cs-499/index.md

 ### Conclusion

 With this enhancement, the weight tracker app, went from an app that used a simple sqllite databaes to using firebase firestore.
 It also used plain text local authnetication, while now it uses firebase authentication with encryption in storage and in flight.
 I also added a user interface so you can view users weight, weight changes, as well as weight trends over time.
+This was a comprehensive experience as it required native android development and web-development skills.